flopezsalomon/flopezsalomon/README.md

 ## Electronic Engineer | IoT Specialist

-Hello! 👋 I'm Fernando, an Electronic Engineer who is enthusiastic about the IoT world.
-I enjoy testing, experimenting, and working with microcontrollers, sensors, and protocols.
+"Hello! 👋 I'm Fernando, an Electronic Engineer and IoT Specialist.
+I'm passionate about everything related to the IoT world and really enjoy testing, experimenting, and working with microcontrollers, sensors, and protocols."

 Feel free to connect and let's share our ideas!

 #### Skills and main interests :